top of page

 Fast forward to her first freshening, and she delivered a big single buckling and she had teats that pointed every which direction.
 But I liked her overall udder shape, her lateral attachments were improvements over her dam, and it certainly seemed like her capacity was excellent.
 I mentioned to my husband that I needed to milk her, meaning I needed to milk because her production was outpacing her newborn.
 He misunderstood and milked this untrained first freshener.
 He is a slow milker.
 She never wiggled.
 Stood like she'd always been milked.
 That's how she's been since day one!
 She's gone from toeing the line to earning a spot safely on the keep list.

 Big teats, nice orifice, great texture and milk down.
-Impressive production so far with just her single!
-Can't wait to see her full lactation.
+Impressive production so far with just her single as a first freshener in 2025!

 Milk Test 2025 Results: # tests. ###DIM. #### pounds milk.